sebeq33/StegoMinecraft/README.md

 using :
 - python 2.7
 - PyQt4
-- pymclevel (need pyYaml and numpy (-> need borked install (maybe only in 64bits ?) : http://www.lfd.uci.edu/~gohlke/pythonlibs/)
+- pymclevel (need pyYaml and numpy (windows -> need a lousy Installation (maybe only in 64bits ?) : http://www.lfd.uci.edu/~gohlke/pythonlibs/)

 Personal notes (and TODO):